thenewboston-blockchain/Projects/.github/ISSUE_TEMPLATE/project-proposal.md

 - OPTIONAL ATTACHMENT HERE
 - OPTIONAL ATTACHMENT HERE

-# Milestone 1 - Minimum Viable Product(MVP) Details
+# Milestone 1 - Minimum Viable Product (MVP) Details

 Please include a detailed breakdown of the MVP including a list of all quantifiable objectives.
-Upon completion of the MVP, each objective will be reviewed by thenewboston team and once all objectives have been verified as completed, coins will then be rewarded.
+Upon completion of the MVP, each objective will be reviewed by thenewboston team and once all objectives have been verified as completed, amount of coins will be negotiated.

 Note that all future detailed milestone breakdowns will be written as a separate GitHub issue.
 Only the first milestone which is for MVP is included in this project proposal.